Large spots on the child's body. Diseases that cause spots on a child's body

 • accompanied by intense itching;

-• represented by spots and blisters of pink color;
+• represented by pink spots and blisters;

 • localized mainly on the trunk, upper limbs and buttocks;